StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 {% hint style="info" %}
 **Important considerations**

 It is important to note that the full Observability Stack is resource-intensive, and resource consumption spikes with every added node observed.
-In general we expect the Stack to use up to 1% of total CPU/Mem capacity used by the clusters/nodes observed.
 For this reason the Observability Stack should not be installed in the upstream management cluster.
 {% endhint %}

 ![Architecture](/.gitbook/assets/k8s/prime/architecture.png)